 Summary so far

-- God is a community within a single identity (refer back to session1).
+- God is relational or communal and not solitary or individual – evidenced by the use of we and our pronouns in Genesis 1.
 The Genesis creation accounts of God as Creator bringing order to the universe are set in the predawn before human history.
-We refer to these accounts a myth or stories that convey timeless truth.
+But we also find here that the means through which the creator acts is the spirit – that hovers over the abyss.
+We refer to the Genesis origin accounts as myth or stories that convey timeless truth – set in the predawn before history.

-- Within the divine community we can identify creative, expressive, and energetic elements which the Nicene Creed refers to these as persons.
-But because they are of the same substance they comprise only one divine identity.
+- Within the divine community we can identify creative, expressive, and energetic elements which the Nicene Creed refers to these as persons- sharing the same substance.
+Three persons but one unified identity.

 - The expressive- communicative aspect of the divine community is known as Logos (word, reason or plan).
 In English we translate this rather inadequately as the Word.
 The Word enters into creation in the human person of the Jesus (refer back to session 2).